Miss Universe 2004: Selection of participants

 Contestants from eighty countries and territories were selected to compete in the pageant.
 Two delegates were appointees to their position to replace the original dethroned winner.

-Zita Galgociova was initially chosen to represent Slovakia, but she was replaced with her first runner-up Zuzana Dvorska because she was under the minimum age.
-Miss Hanoi-Vietnam 2003 Nguyễn Thị Hồng Vân was chosen to represent Vietnam, but she was replaced by the gold medal winner of Vietnam Supermodel Award 2004 Hoàng Khánh Ngọc with unknown reasons.
+Zita Galgociová was initially chosen to represent Slovakia, but she was replaced with her first runner-up Zuzana Dvorská because she was under the minimum age.
+Miss Hanoi-Vietnam 2003 Hồng Vân Nguyễn was chosen to represent Vietnam, but she was replaced by the gold medal winner of Vietnam Supermodel Award 2004 Khánh Ngọc Hoàng with unknown reasons.

-The 2004 edition saw the debuts of Ethiopia, Georgia, and Vietnam, and the returns of Austria, Botswana, Chile, Denmark, Ghana, Kenya, Lebanon, Paraguay, Saint Vincent and the Grenadines, Turks and Caicos, and Uruguay.
-Saint Vincent and the Grenadines last competed in 1991, Austria in 1999, Denmark in 2000, Botswana, Turks and Caicos, Lebanon, and Paraguay in 2001, while the others last competed in 2002.
+The 2004 edition saw the debuts of Ethiopia, Georgia, and Vietnam, and the returns of Austria, Botswana, Chile, Denmark, Ghana, Kenya, Lebanon, Paraguay, Saint Vincent and the Grenadines, Turks and Caicos Islands, and Uruguay.
+Saint Vincent and the Grenadines last competed in 1991, Austria in 1999, Denmark in 2000, Botswana, Turks and Caicos Islands, Lebanon, and Paraguay in 2001, while the others last competed in 2002.
 Albania, Argentina, Mauritius, Namibia, and New Zealand withdrew.
 Sabine Bourdet of Mauritius withdrew due to health problems, while Petrina Thomas of Namibia withdrew due to lack of sponsorship.
 Albania, Argentina, and New Zealand withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

 Maria José Girol Jimenez was set to compete at Miss Universe.
 However, Jimenez withdrew due to the lack of sponsorship.
 Dian Krishna, Puteri Indonesia 2003, was welcomed by the pageant organizers and was given the chance to attend the show in the audience as an observer.
-Ragnhildur Steinunn Jónsdóttir of Iceland was also set to compete at Miss Universe, but withdrew due to undisclosed reasons.
+Ragnhildur Jónsdóttir of Iceland was also set to compete at Miss Universe, but withdrew due to undisclosed reasons.